porvs/porvs/README.md

 ## Hi there! 👋

-- 💁🏻 I'm primarily interested in full-stack development.
+- 💁🏻 I'm primarily interested in full-stack development and currently study in HNU.
 - 💩 I create stuff sometimes.